 Certificate, Diploma and Non-Award

 To qualify for our Certificate, students must complete both the Hawza Studies and Arabic programmes.
-This amounts to completing 440 credits in total, i.e. all 80 credits of the Arabic programme, and all 360 credits of the Hawza Studies programme.
+This amounts to completing 440 credits in total, i.e. all 80 credits of the Arabic Programme, and all 360 credits of the Hawza Studies Programme.

 Certificate students must do Arabic before or at the same time as their Hawza Studies modules.
 An exception is made for students joining for the first time in Semester 2 (February).
 Such students must take Arabic in the following September, i.e. in Semester 1 of the new academic year.
 This is because the Arabic course can only be started in Semester 1.